Nonna Bannister: United States

 Bannister met her future husband, Henry Bannister, in 1950 at Tulane University.
 They married in 1951.
 The couple moved from Louisiana to Houston, Texas in 1971 and a few years later to Memphis in 1978.
 Each time, Henry saw that moving was difficult for his wife.

 Bannister was reluctant to share her past with Henry, but in the 1980s, Henry persuaded her to draw up a family tree for her children.
 This eventually led to Bannister sharing her secret notes of her life in the past.
 When she introduced the notes to Henry, she said, "I want you to meet my family."
 Henry attempted to have the memoirs published in the 1990s, but the book was not accepted.
 As her health declined, she asked that Henry not publish anything until after she died, so that she wouldn't have to relive the memories.

 Legacy

 Bannister died in Jackson, Tennessee on 15 August 2004, aged 76.
 After she died, Henry began typing up her story as a memoir.
 He asked a neighbor, Carolyn Tomlin, in 2007 to help him with the manuscript.

 The manuscript led to the publication of a book about Bannister's life and experience called The Secret Holocaust Diaries: The Untold Story of Nonna Bannister (2009).
-The book led to Bannister's husband and children connecting with surviving relatives in the Ukraine.
+The book led to Bannister's husband and children connecting with surviving relatives in Ukraine.
 Her son, John, continues to share her story about the Holocaust.